 How Do You Calm a Cat in Heat?

 Unfortunately, there isn’t a whole lot that you can do to comfort your fur baby during this stage.
-Other than getting her spayed, these signs are going to continue to happen to your cat.
+Other than getting her spayed, these signs will continue to happen to your cat.
 However, there are some things you can do to help her feel a little more comfortable.

 Keep your female cat away from males while she is in heat.
-If she happens to spot on or sense his presence, it is only going to make her even antsier.
+If she happens to spot on or sense his presence, it will only make her even antsier.
 Keep all doors, windows, and pet flaps locked and shut.
 You might even have to draw the curtains.

 Give Plenty of Affection